orstavik/JoiComponents/book/chapter8_layout/Problem_DOM_folding.md

 2. Cascade all CSSOM reactions first, then all LayCSSOM reactions.
    After every LayCSSOM reaction, process all pending CSSOM reactions.
-   Process next LayCSSOM reactions from scratch every time (check for LayCSSOM reactions from root element every time).
+   Process next LayCSSOM reaction from scratch every time (check for LayCSSOM reactions from root element every time).

 3. Cascade all CSSOM reactions first, then all LayCSSOM reactions.